mauriciogeneroso/solid-principles/README.md

 }
 ```

 Now let's suggest that the bank wants to offer a high interest-earning fixed-term deposit account to its customers, so we can intruduce in our application the `FixedTermDepositAccount` that supports only `deposit` because of the bank offer.
-The first thing that comes to us is: `FixedTermDepositAccount is an Account`, and then we can just implement the Account interface, but in this scenario we are introduction a problem, Account supports deposit and withdraw operations and we need to implement the `withdraw` method.
+The first thing that comes to us is: `FixedTermDepositAccount is an Account`, and then we can just implement the Account interface, but in this scenario we are introduction a problem, Account supports deposit and withdraw operations and we don't need to implement the `withdraw` method.
 It is most common than you immagine to find code where this method is implemented and throws an exception for unsupported operation.
 Let's see our new diagram and the new class:

 <p align="center">
     <img src="diagrams/lsp-before2.png" />